Deep Learning GPU Benchmarks

 Single GPU Performance

-The results of our measurements is the average of images per second that could be trained while running for 50 steps at the specified batch size.
+The results of BERT Large performance measurements is the average of trained sequences per second that could be trained while running for 50 steps at the specified batch size.
 The average of three runs were taken, the start temperature of all GPUs was below 50° Celsius.

 Multi GPU Deep Learning Training Performance